Cloud Security

 Per workload class, the honest cmdev recommendation:

-• Tier 1 Nigerian bank, multi-cloud, multi-framework: Prisma Cloud.
-Trade-off: heavy deployment, you commit to a Palo Alto relationship.
+For a Tier 1 Nigerian bank, multi-cloud, multi-framework — Prisma Cloud.
+Trade-off: heavy deployment, you commit to a Palo Alto relationship for years.

-• Lagos fintech under 50 cloud accounts: Security Hub plus Open Policy Agent plus custom rules.
-Trade-off: requires 0.4 FTE SecOps capacity.
+For a Lagos fintech under fifty cloud accounts — Security Hub plus Open Policy Agent plus custom rules.
+Trade-off: requires 0.4 FTE SecOps capacity you have to find and pay for.

-• EU energy operator under NIS2 with a mature SOC: Wiz for the graph and attack-path analysis.
-Trade-off: budget for year-three at 2-3x year-one.
+For an EU energy operator under NIS2 with a mature SOC — Wiz for the graph and attack-path analysis.
+Trade-off: budget for year-three at two-to-three times year-one and plan the conversation now.

-• AI-heavy enterprise running Bedrock in production: Wiz for the AI-SPM lead, plus the custom AIWPM architecture for the controls Wiz does not cover.
+For an AI-heavy enterprise running Bedrock in production — Wiz for the AI-SPM lead, plus the custom AIWPM architecture for the controls Wiz does not cover.
 Trade-off: still partly a build problem regardless of vendor.

-• Kubernetes platform team: Aqua if runtime depth matters more than broader CNAPP coverage.
-Trade-off: niche choice, separate procurement.
+For a Kubernetes platform team — Aqua if runtime depth matters more than broader CNAPP coverage.
+Trade-off: niche choice, separate procurement, smaller vendor.

-• Existing Microsoft 365 / Azure shop extending into AWS: Defender for Cloud.
+For an existing Microsoft 365 / Azure shop extending into AWS — Defender for Cloud.
 Trade-off: works when AWS is a minority workload; less viable when AWS is primary.

 FAQs